geneontology/geneontology.github.io/documentations/GOAnnotationFileFormat2_1.md

 #### Aspect (column 9)
- refers to the namespace or ontology to which the GO ID (column 5) belongs; one of P (biological process), F (molecular function) or C (cellular component)
+ Refers to the namespace or ontology to which the GO ID (column 5) belongs; one of P (biological process), F (molecular function) or C (cellular component)
     this field is mandatory; cardinality 1

 #### DB Object Name (column 10)
- name of gene or gene product
+ Name of gene or gene product
     this field is not mandatory, cardinality 0, 1 [white space allowed]